Artificial Turf Maintenance

 Again, it’s a small task, but the neglect of it can lead to deterioration of the surface.
 Debris should be removed from the surface by hand and by brushing.
 This prevents organic matter from building up in the turf structure.
 If organic matter is allowed to accumulate, drainage will be affected and weed growth will become more likely.

-Moss and weed killing should take place once a year (we told you it was less than real lawn maintenance!).
+Moss and weed killing should take place as and when needed using a water-based weedkiller such as ‘Roundup’.
 This is to ensure that their is no accumulation of vegetation on the synthetic surface.

 Important to remember:

-- The moss and weed killer agent you use much be a water based one
+- The moss and weed killer agent you use must be a water based one (such as ‘Roundup’)

 - All dead matter must be removed / swept from the surface